 Courses with the prefix ART are offered by the department.
-They are listed beginning on page 64.

 Art Program Information and Admission Requirements

 Master of Arts in Education: 36 Hours

 - A maximum of 9 semester hours (by department approval) can be transferred in from another accredited institution. - A maximum of 6 semester hours can be completed through independent study.